Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Computation of the bounds

 In the computation of the bounds $\mathcal{Y}_0$ and $\mathcal{Z}_1$ presented in Lemmas \ref{lem : bound Y_0} and \ref{lem : computation of Z1} respectively, one needs to control explicitly the exponential decay of the following functions

-where we recall that $l_\nu(\xi) = 1+\nu\xi^2$ for all $\xi \in \R$ and $\nu$ is defined in \eqref{def : nu}.
-The above functions are related to some Fourier multiplier operators, which turn out to also be kernel operators.
+where we recall that $l_\nu(\xi) = 1+\nu\xi^2$ for all $\xi \in \R$ and $\nu$ is defined in \eqref{def : nu}. {Note that estimating the exponential decay of the above functions have been achieved in \cite{BRUELL20174232} and \cite{EYCHENNE2023243} for instance.
+However, the aforementioned references do not provide explicit constants when establishing the estimates.
+In this section, we use rigorous numerics in order to resolve that problem.} Now, note that the above functions are related to some Fourier multiplier operators, which turn out to also be kernel operators.
 In particular, we have

-for all $u \in L^2_e$ and $\mathbb{L}_{\nu} = I_d - \nu \Delta$.
+for all $u \in L^2_e$ and $ {\mathbb{\Lambda}_{\nu}} = I_d - \nu \Delta$.
 We first prove that the functions in \eqref{def : functions fiT} are analytic on some strip of the complex plane $S$.
 Moreover, we introduce some constants $\sigma_0, \sigma_1 >0$ that will be useful later on in Lemma \ref{lem : computation of f}.

 \begin{prop} Let $\nu$ be defined in \eqref{def : nu}.
 Then, there exists $0<a < \min\{\frac{1}{\sqrt{\nu}}, \frac{\pi}{2}\}$ such that $|m_T(z)-c| >0$ for all $z \in S$ where $S \bydef \{z \in \mathbb{C},~ |\text{Im}(z)| \leq a\}$.
 Moreover, there exists $\sigma_0, \sigma_1 >0$ such that